matthieugomez/tidy/README.md

 ## spread
 spread transforms a long dataset into a wide dataset.
 The command takes two variables as an argument.
-The first variable contains the names of the new variables, the second variable contains its corresponding values
+The first variable contains the names of the new variables, the second variable contains its corresponding values.

 ![](img/spread.jpg)